The Science of Skin

-The deepest layer of your skin is called the hypodermis or subcutaneous tissue.
-It is made up of fat cells that help to insulate and regulate body temperature.
+The deepest layer of skin, the hypodermis or subcutaneous tissue, is made up of fat cells that help to insulate and regulate body temperature.
 Blood and lymph vessels throughout this tissue supply freshly oxygenated blood to the dermis while draining lymph fluid.
 This process is essential for healthy skin and systemic immunity.
-The middle layer is the dermis, which is composed of two proteins called collagen and elastin that keep your skin plump.
-These fibers connect the dermis to the subcutaneous layer like an anchor and naturally deplete as we age.
-The top layer of the skin is the epidermis.
-This is a five-layer barrier that defends us against external pathogens and maintains a balanced pH.